Skip to content

 Hits

 If a move results in a checker being hit, this is indicated by adding an asterisk (*) to the number indicating the point on which the checker was hit.
 For example, 13/7* denotes a checker moving from the 13-point and hitting an opposing checker on the 7-point.
-Additionally, the notation 6-2: 13/7*/5 denotes a move corresponding to a roll of 6-2 whereby a checker moves from 13 to 7 hitting a checker using the roll of 6.
-The checker then moved onwards to a final position on the 5-point using the roll of 2.
+Additionally, the notation 6-2: 13/7*/5 denotes a move corresponding to a roll of 6-2 whereby a checker moves from 13 to 7, hitting a checker using the roll of 6.
+The checker then moved onwards to a final position on the 5-point using the roll of 2 (Hitting at the USBGF).

 Doubles